CP1404/Practicals/prac_09/README.md

 c.  `EcoTaxi` - uses half the fuel and gives a percentage discount on the price per fare

 d.
 [CrazyTaxi](https://en.wikipedia.org/wiki/Crazy_Taxi)

+## Musicians

+Create different "types" of `Musician`, like:

+- `Guitarist`
+- `Drummer`
+- `Singer`

+For each one, consider **overriding** their `play` method to do something relevant to their role.
+E.g., a singer won't "need an instrument" but might be like, "Gary Cherone is singing".
+You don't need to override the `play` method if the one in `Musician` is already satisfactory for the role.

+Then, copy your `my_band.py` program to create a new version that creates the band Extreme with more specific roles.
+E.g., instead of:

+    kevin = Musician("Kevin Figueiredo")

+You'll write:

+    kevin = Drummer("Kevin Figueiredo")

 ## Trees